-Celebrating Juneteenth: Honoring Black Women in History!
+Celebrating Juneteenth: Honoring Black Women in History

 Juneteenth, celebrated on June 19th, is a day of profound historical significance, marking the end of slavery in the United States.
 This day commemorates the moment in 1865 when enslaved people in Galveston, Texas, were finally informed of their freedom, over two years after the Emancipation Proclamation was issued.
 Juneteenth is not just a celebration of freedom, but also a recognition of the enduring struggle for civil rights and equality.
 It serves as a reminder of the resilience, courage, and contributions of African Americans throughout history.